 So, maybe you aren’t a Hobbit.
 Maybe you can’t eat seven meals a day.
 Or perhaps your schedule prevents you from spending 8 hours at the Ferry Building.
 I get it.
 But please consider having at least one Ferry Building breakfast, lunch or dinner.
 You’ll be glad you did.

-If you’ve enjoyed wandering this little corner of San Francisco, try taking a street art walking tour or a bookstore stroll in the Mission District.
+If you’ve enjoyed wandering this little corner of San Francisco, try taking a street art walking tour or visiting one of SF’s many awesome bookshops.
 And check out this list of Instagrammable spots and photography galleries in SF and this guide to getting the best views of the Golden Gate Bridge.

 Pleased as punch with this post?
 Pin it